apache/camel/examples/camel-example-cdi/README.txt

 This example shows how to work with Camel using CDI to configure components, endpoints and beans.

-The example consumes messages from a queue and writes them to the file system.
+A timer triggers a Camel route to run every 5th second which creates a message that is logged to the console.

 You will need to compile this example first: mvn compile